 While the numbers change, results appear similar.
-In the case with a main sequence star case, the flow carried protons, and in the pulsar wind, the flow is electron-positron plasma.
+In the Solar case, the flow carried protons, and in the pulsar wind, the flow is electron-positron plasma.
 Both the Alfven speed and pulsar wind are close to the speed of light, which defines the time scales.